HL7/fhir-pdmp/input/pagecontent/mappings.md

   </table>
 </div>

-#### ASAP to FHIR Mappings for Dispensation Data
+#### <mark>ASAP to FHIR Mappings for dispensation Data

-This section includes a representative field mapping from ASAP Version 5.0 (& 4.2B) Standard for Prescription Drug Monitoring Programs (ASAP Reporting) to the FHIR elements in this Implementation Guide.
+<mark> This section includes a representative field mapping from ASAP Version 5.0 (& 4.2B) Standard for Prescription Drug Monitoring Programs (ASAP Reporting) to the FHIR elements in this Implementation Guide.

-While this Implementation Guide does not address the dispensation reporting from the Dispenser to the PDMP(s).
+<mark> While this Implementation Guide does not address the dispensation reporting from the Dispenser to the PDMP(s).
 However, the PDMP Stakeholders who participated in the development of this Implementation Guide asked to include this mapping to relate the information they receive (i.e., via ASAP Reporting) to the information they would report under this Implementation Guide.
 The PDMP Stakeholders opted to not include mapping to ASAP Web Service Standard.

-At the time of development, ASAP Reporting 4.2B was transitioning to 5.0.
+<mark> At the time of development, ASAP Reporting 4.2B was transitioning to 5.0.
 The fields pertinent to this mapping have the same designation and name in both 4.2B and 5.0.

 <div class="ritz grid-container" dir="ltr">
   <table class="waffle" cellspacing="0" cellpadding="0">